 Apart from making you look more professional to customers, phone menus are a great way to manage high call volumes.
 Rather than paying for a human receptionist to transfer calls to the right line, you can let customers self-service the whole process by selecting the right extension from the numbers provided.
-OpenPhone’s IVR, which is available on the Premium plan, you can forward calls to six destinations and even play custom audio.
+OpenPhone’s IVR, which is available on the Business plan, you can forward calls to six destinations and even play custom audio.

 6. Shared numbers

 If you run a help desk, a corporate contact center, or just need a main office line, your team needs to share a business phone number rather than create individual lines.
 This lets you put team members onto the same line and easily review their monthly metrics.
 Everyone on a shared phone number can see the same inbox, which means they can check which team member interacted with a customer last.
 Plus, with OpenPhone, everyone can use internal threads and mentions to work together.

 Speaking of working together, real-time messaging and internal threads can help your team stay on the same page — and can collaborate to ensure your customers stay happy.
 Having real-time team messaging built into your phone system ensures your team has the right tools to get the job done — or at least, can delegate the tasks they can’t to the right person.

 You can use OpenPhone’s direct messaging tools to contact teammates without ever leaving the app.

 You can also comment directly on customer’s texts, calls, call recordings, and voicemail transcriptions.
 Just leave a comment specifying what needs to be done, then tag a coworker so you can move on to the next task.

 OpenPhone is the best call management app for growing teams

 You need a call management system that can grow as your business does — which is exactly what OpenPhone does best.
 We offer business-friendly pricing and flexible plans that let you upgrade to new features as your business grows.